-The Allegro Bus motorhome is equipped with a bat-tery-operated smoke detector (Figure 2-5) located on the ceiling in the living area of the motorhome.
+The motorhome is equipped with a battery-operated smoke detector (Figure 2-4) located on the ceiling in the living area of the motorhome.

-The smoke detector should be tested on a weekly basis, before each trip, and after any period of storage of the motorhome.
+The smoke detector must be tested on a weekly basis, before each trip, and after any period of storage of the motorhome.

-If a low-battery condition is noted or the alarm "chirps" to indicate a low-battery condition, immediately re-place the battery.
-It is suggested that you keep replace-ment batteries in the motorhome for any in-transit re-placements so that the smokealarm capability is never compromised.
+If a low-battery condition is noted or the alarm "chirps" to indicate a low-battery condition, immediately replace the battery.
+Tiffin Motorhomes recommends that you keep replacement batteries in the motorhome for any in-transit replacements so that the smoke-alarm capability is never compromised.